marcomq/tauri-plugin-python/README.md

 cross compile python and PyO3 for iOS and Android.
 Ping me if you know how to do that.

-You can use this plugin for fast prototypes or for production code.
+You can use this plugin for fast prototypes or for (early) production code.
 It might be possible that you want to use some python library or code that is not available for rust yet.
 In case that you want to ship production software packages, you need